KarstSkarn/ChAIScrapper/README.md

 This resumes the reproduction of any video that has been paused.

 ------------

+## Repository Disclaimer
-Repository Disclaimer: Due to the size of Chromium's dll files they are not included in the repository.
+Due to the size of Chromium's dll files they are not included in the repository.
 Download a standalone Chromium version and put it into the Chromium folder if you are going to edit the code.

 ------------
 By KarstSkarn 2024
 [![CC Licence](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png "CC Licence")](https://creativecommons.org/licenses/by-nc-sa/4.0/ "CC Licence")